APA Science Student Council

 Research Focus: Health Psychology

-Noreen is a fourth-year clinical psychology student at Texas Tech University.
+Watson is a fifth-year clinical psychology student at Texas Tech University.
 Broadly speaking, she is interested in psychological factors that play a role in health behaviors.
 In particular, she is interested in examining social anxiety as a risk factor for various risky health behaviors (e.g., cigarette smoking, alcohol and marijuana use, risky sexual activity and violent/aggressive behaviors).
-Noreen is currently working on her dissertation, which will investigate the influence of social anxiety and smoking to cope on cigarette craving and subsequent smoking behavior.
+Watson is currently working on her dissertation, which will investigate the influence of social anxiety and smoking to cope on cigarette craving and subsequent smoking behavior.

 - APASSC Home